 - Spousal Support

 How does your firm help your clients with enforcement issues?

-Our Family Law Firm’s Chicago enforcement attorneys are experienced in drafting these petitions, preparing for contempt hearings and their concomitant technicalities, as well as conducting these hearings on a regular basis.
-From asking the right questions at the initial meeting with the potential client (you), to seeking the correct documents and carefully preparing for the hearing, and you for the public testimony, your chances of receiving the best outcome are significantly improved, and your time and money well-spent.
+At Katz & Stefani, LLC, our Chicago enforcement attorneys are experienced in drafting compelling petitions, preparing for contempt hearings and their concomitant technicalities, as well as conducting these hearings on a regular basis.
+From asking the right questions at the initial meeting with the potential client (you), to seeking the correct documents and carefully preparing for the hearing, and prepping you for the public testimony, your chances of receiving the best outcome are significantly improved, and your time and money well-spent.